ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

     if you are planning to develop new features for the ESMValCore, e.g. you want to implement a new preprocessor function.

-First follow all steps above.
+First follow the steps in the section above to :ref:`install ESMValTool from source <install_from_source>`.
 Next, go to the place where you would like to keep the source code and clone the ESMValCore github repository: